 - Preference will be given to candidates who have not already had the opportunity to study in Scotland.

-Nationality: Sub-Saharan African students can apply for these scholarships.
+Nationality: Sub-Saharan African students can apply for these endowments.

 List of Countries: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Congo (Brazzaville), Congo (Democratic Republic), Ivory , Djibouti, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia and Zimbabwe

 Entrance Requirement: Candidates must have, or expect to obtain, the overseas equivalent of a UK first-class honours degree.